IMMM-SFA/TRAILS/scripts/Phase2/README.md

 ### :open_file_folder: Folder contents

+Prior to beginning Phase 2, create a `tv_objs/` folder and `output/` folder in this directory.
+The table below summarizes what each folder will contain.

 | Subfolder | Description |
 | --- | --- |
 | `tv_objs/` | Will store all the performance objectives for each of your utilities once the code is run. |